Find support for inventors

 Get help with patent searches

 You can get free local advice on patents and patent searches from specialist advisers at Invest Northern Ireland (NI).
 Find out more about Invest NI's IP support.
-For expert advice, you may also want to consult an IP specialist such as a patent attorney.
+For expert advice, you may also want to consult an IP specialist such as a trade mark or a patent attorney.

 A patent attorney will be able to advise you on the best way of exploiting an invention's commercial potential and guide you through the application process for patents and registered designs.
 Find a chartered patent attorney in Northern Ireland.

 Be aware that some commercial businesses offer patents searching services costing thousands of pounds.
 In reality, they are only searching the databases that are freely available to the public.
-It is always advisable to use a registered patent attorney, or to speak to Invest NI's intellectual property advisers.
+It is always advisable to use a registered patent attorney, or call Invest NI's Helpline on Tel 0800 181 4422 to speak to intellectual property advisers.

 Invest NI Helpline0800 181 4422